Contact us

 There still exist barriers to successful CB projects within the EU Single Market.
 There are still plenty of legal and administrative obstacles to CBC (see b-solutions cases).
 A European approach would also be needed here (the proposed CB tool).
 This would be extremely useful to boost CB operations to cover public services, for instance, when it is about public resources, to design new CB approaches, to facilitate CB infrastructures, exchanges, mobility, etc., in many places where non-coordinated regulations still pose enormous obstacles. b-solutions offers a growing database of evidence.
 Without these obstacles and a more integrated vision, many CB operations would solve long-lasting bottlenecks and facilitate access to all services by all, while being economically more efficient.

-ETC is already a successful story in many aspects.
+ETC is already a successful story in many aspects, but it is neither spontaneous nor self-fuelled.
+It needs to be planted, fertilised, irrigated and looked after, to harvest benefits for the citizens finally.
 However, better visibility, including research to show the real impact of CB interventions after almost 35 years of Interreg should be further promoted.
 This could be based on databases like Interact’s KEEP or the CPS one developed by ESPON.
 Much more evidence is available, and the impact of growing practices with a high EU-added value, such as people-to-people projects and small project funds (P2P & SMF), should also be made more visible.
 It is important to stress that P2P & SMF should be kept anchored in the ETC regulations, including their decentralised management and simple management options.

 Maritime cooperation and the outermost regions should be particularly supported due to their particular challenges and opportunities.
 Transnational and Interregional programmes might play a stronger role in this regard.